RunLLM/gitbook/metrics-and-checks/checks-ensuring-correctness.md

 If this Check returns `False`, the workflow that contains it will stop execution and return an error.&#x20;

-In this example, we applied a check to a single TableArtifact -- however, Checks can be applied to any combination of TableArtifacts and Metrics.
+In this example, we applied a check to a single TableArtifact -- however, Checks can be applied to any combination of Artifact types.

 ### Check Severity